snichol67/solar-bt-monitor/README.md

 # Solar Bluetooth Monitor
-Library to read data from Renogy solar Charge Controllers using the [BT-1](https://www.renogy.com/bt-1-bluetooth-module-new-version/) bluetooth adapter.
+Python app to read data from Renogy solar Charge Controllers using the [BT-1](https://www.renogy.com/bt-1-bluetooth-module-new-version/) bluetooth adapter.
 Personally tested with my **Rover 40A Charge Controller**.
 May also work with Renogy **Wanderer** series charge controllers.
 My setup uses a **Raspberry Pi 3B+**.
 It might also work with other  "SRNE like" devices like Rich Solar, PowMr, WEIZE etc.

+This setup uses prometheus for logging data and leverages grafana to create a real-time dashboard for monitoring the performance of your system.
+The cheat sheet below contains some of my notes for setting up the system and getting the logging working.

 # Solar Shed Cheat Sheet
 This is my cheat sheet for setting up a workable version of this application.